Group Cross-Correlations with Faintly Constrained Filters: Group Cross-Correlations

 \subsection{Mackey Sections}

+First of all, recall from \cref{sec:toNonAbelian} that $G$ is a Hausdorff topological group and $B$ a Hausdorff $G$-space.
 In order to reduce cross-correlations transforming sections of vector bundles to cross-correlations transforming vector-valued functions, \citet[Section 2.3.1]{10.5555/3454287.3455107} proposed the use of \emph{Mackey functions}.
 In this \cref{sec:mackey} we generalize or adapt this notion to the case of a not necessarily transitive $G$-action.